enragedginger/akka-quartz-scheduler/README.md

 a Calendar that excludes all Mondays would keep a schedule configured to trigger every hour, from triggering *at all* on Mondays.
 *DEFAULTS TO **Seq.empty[String]***

+An example schedule called `Every30Seconds` which, aptly, fires off every 30 seconds:

+      ```
+      akka {
+        schedules {
+          Every30Seconds {
+            description = "A cron job that fires off every 30 seconds"
+            expression = "*/30 * * ? * *"
+            calendars = ["OnlyBusinessHours"]
+          }
+        }
+      }
+      ```
+This Schedule specifies a Cron Expression which executes every 30 seconds of every day, but is modified by the calendar "OnlyBusinessHours", which excludes triggers from firing outside of between 8am and 6pm (and is detailed below).

 #### Calendar Configuration